Hatches Open, 10 Crew Members Occupying Station

-Category: Space Hits: 1The newly-expanded 10-member station crew gathers in the Zvezda service module for a welcoming ceremony with family members and mission officials on Earth.
+Category: Space Hits: 3The newly-expanded 10-member station crew gathers in the Zvezda service module for a welcoming ceremony with family members and mission officials on Earth.
 Credit: NASA TV

 The hatches between the International Space Station and the newly arrived Soyuz spacecraft officially opened at 9:20 a.m.
 EDT as they flew 270 miles above the South Pacific.
 The arrival of three new crew members to the existing seven people already aboard for Expedition 64 temporarily increases the station’s population to 10.